Student Organization Directory

 The Human Rights Law Society (HRLS) provides a forum to broaden the study and awareness of human rights issues at The University of Chicago Law School.
 HRLS hosts lunch talks, film screenings, and career events to expose students to human rights issues and careers.

-The University of Chicago Law School chapter of If/When/How: Lawyering for Reproductive Justice (LRJ) (formerly "Law Students for Reproductive Justice") works to normalize reproductive justice within the law school, grow the reproductive justice movement, and realize reproductive justice in our c
+The University of Chicago Law School chapter of If/When/How: Lawyering for Reproductive Justice (LRJ) (formerly "Law Students for Reproductive Justice") works to normalize reproductive justice within the law school, grow the reproductive justice movement, and realize repr

 The Impact Initiative Student Organization at the University of Chicago Law School focuses on building meaningful relationships between the University of Chicago and Chicago’s South Side communities through community service and pro bono initiatives.